viur-framework/viur-docs/source/modules/order.rst

 (by overriding the states-property) and hooking the predefined set*State* methods.

 ..
 Note::
-    Its not recommend to remove existing states from the module.
+    It is not recommend to remove existing states from the module.
     If you need distinct groups of invoice numbers for different sets of items you are selling, override the assignBillSequence.